mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 ### Setting Search Paths

-For the user-facing API the driver MUST append the literal string - Ts:`"$SYSTEM"` to the search paths for the `libmongocrypt_handle` if `bypassAutoEncryption` is not set to `true`, and MUST NOT append to the search path if it is set to `true` or if the [libmongocrypt](#libmongocrypt) instance is used for explicit encryption only (i.e. on the ClientEncryption class).
+For the user-facing API the driver MUST append the literal string - `"$SYSTEM"` to the search paths for the `libmongocrypt_handle` if `bypassAutoEncryption` is not set to `true`, and MUST NOT append to the search path if it is set to `true` or if the [libmongocrypt](#libmongocrypt) instance is used for explicit encryption only (i.e. on the ClientEncryption class).
 For purposes of testing, a driver may use a different set of search paths.